Heterogeneous Distributed Lag Models to Estimate Personalized Effects of Maternal Exposures to Air Pollution: Heterogeneous Critical Windows for PM and Birth Weight

+The HDLM framework allows for inference on personalized distributed lag functions for a specific level of modifiers or subgroup specific distributed lag estimates averaged over the levels of modifiers within a particular subgroup.
+Let $S$ be a set of observations based on a subgroup of interest, e.g. all babies born to Hispanic mothers or all boy babies with obese mothers.
+Denote $S_{\eta_{ab}}\subset S$ as the observations from $S$ contained in modifier tree terminal node $\eta_{ab}$.
+We define weights based on the proportion of $S$ in each terminal node, $w(S,\eta_{ab})=|S_{\eta_{ab}}|\big/|S|$.
+The subgroup average DLM for $S$ is then calculated $\boldsymbol\theta_S=\sum_{a=1}^A\sum_{b=1}^{B_a}\boldsymbol\theta_{ab}w(S,\eta_{ab})$, where $\boldsymbol\theta_{ab}$ is the vector of DLM effects for modifier tree terminal node $\eta_{ab}$.

-Figures \ref{fig:grp_dlm_hisp_bmi} and \ref{fig:grp_dlm_hisp_educ} compare subgroup-specific DLM estimates across pairs of modifiers using the posterior analysis technique described in Supplementary Materials Section 3.5.
-These subgroups are based on some of the largest modifier PIPs.
-Other two-way combinations showed little or no evidence of different subgroup distributed lag effects.
-More complex multi-way interactions are presented in Supplemental Material Section 5.
+Figures \ref{fig:grp_dlm_hisp_bmi} and \ref{fig:grp_dlm_hisp_educ} compare two-way subgroup-specific average distributed lag function estimates based on subgroup pairs with large modifier PIPs (Hispanic---BMI and Education---BMI).
+More complex multi-way interactions are presented in Supplementary Material Section 4.
 A consistent theme across subgroup analyses is a differential effect for Hispanic and non-Hispanic subgroups.
 We see a consistent negative exposure effect at all time points for the non-Hispanic groups and an early and late critical window that is present in many non-Hispanic subgroups.
 For Hispanic subgroups the exposure effect hovers around zero, which is generally consistent with no exposure effect.

 Figure \ref{fig:grp_dlm_hisp_bmi} offers evidence of early-gestation susceptibility among all non-Hispanics.
 For non-Hispanics with BMI above 22.8, we detect a second critical window later in gestation during which increased PM$_{2.5}$ exposure is associated with lower birth weight.
-We also find differences in critical windows among non-Hispanics based on their level of education, seen in Figure \ref{fig:grp_dlm_hisp_educ}.
-Non-Hispanics with less than a college education show a late-gestation critical window.
-Having at most a high school education suggests the presence of an early-gestation critical window for non-Hispanics.
-For Hispanics, there is no evidence of an association at any level of education.
+We find differences in critical windows among non-Hispanics based on level of education (Figure \ref{fig:grp_dlm_hisp_educ}).
+Non-Hispanics with less than a college degree show a late-gestation critical window and having at most a high school education suggests the presence of an early-gestation critical window.
+For Hispanics, there is no evidence of association at any education level.